bitnami/containers/containers/zookeeper/README.md

 ```
 After that, your changes will be taken into account in the server's behaviour.

-### Step 1: Run the Zookeeper image
+### Step 1: Run the ZooKeeper image

-Run the Zookeeper image, mounting a directory from your host.
+Run the ZooKeeper image, mounting a directory from your host.

 ```bash
 docker run --name zookeeper -v /path/to/zoo.cfg:/opt/bitnami/zookeeper/conf/zoo.cfg bitnami/zookeeper:latest